HL7/cimi-vital-signs/source/pages/generalguidance.md

 r4: http://hl7.org/fhir/R4/
 ---

-This section outlines important definitions and interpretations and requirements common to all Vital Signs actors used in this guide.
+This section outlines important definitions, interpretations, and requirements common to all Vital Signs actors used in this guide.

 The conformance verbs used are defined in [FHIR Conformance Rules].